MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Linux.md

 PowerShell can be installed on different Linux distributions.
 Most Linux platforms and distributions have a major release each year, and provide a package manager that's used to install PowerShell.
-This article lists the Linux distributions and package managers are currently supported.
+This article lists the currently supported Linux distributions and package managers.

 The rest of this article is a breakdown of each Linux distribution that PowerShell supports.
 All PowerShell releases remain supported until either the version of